 Unlike PCIe cards, these do not go inside the case.
 They are plugged into a USB port.

-These adapters are usually very affordable meaning that most users who want a decent or basic WiFican go for them.
+These adapters are usually affordable, meaning most users who want decent or essential Wi-Fi can go for them.

 Pros of Wi-Fi USB Adapter